Mathematics and Push-ups: both sequential subjects.

 all healthy students can handle this course.
 Unless you are sick or

-have some sort of medical problem, you can easily do this.
+have some sort of medical condition, you can easily do this.

 So almost all students find it EASY, and almost all pass with an A+.